 Tip: Don't overlook the value of incorporating online scientific communities to introduce your science and show the value of your product.
 By participating in online discussions and creating content that answers important questions or solves problems for scientists (without overtly promoting your products) can make a great impact and help your company become known to a wider audience.

-How I learned this: More than once, I have seen life science customers replying with candor in online fora when fellow scientists asked for recommendations or suggestions about using a product.
+How I learned this: More than once, I have seen life science customers replying with candor in online forums when fellow scientists asked for recommendations or suggestions about using a product.
 Their words were left on scientific discussion boards for the world to see.

 Life science marketing requires honest communication

 So, with these six learnings I hope that I have been able to shine some light on what to think about when marketing to the life science area.
-In the end, each and every one of us, scientist or not, is a person and an individual who, like most other individuals appreciates honesty and friendliness and who does not like to be cheated on.
+In the end, each and every one of us, scientist or not, is a person and an individual who, like most other individuals appreciates honesty and friendliness and who does not like to be cheated.
 In other words, common sense is a good ingredient, in addition to solid scientific knowledge and proven technology.

 How well is your life science marketing working?